Mdromi/fake_user_data_generator/README.md

 Of course, errors should be "applied" before formatting/rendering/exporting.

-*How to submit the solution*

-Send to p.lebedev@itransition.com:
-0) Full name.
-1) Link to the deployed project (you can use any 3) hosting you find suitable).
-2) Link to the code.
-3) Recorded video:  generation for different regions, infinite scrolling demo with 5-10 pages, change error number from 0 to 0.5, then to 5, then to 20, then to 1000 (data should be transformed to "noise"), then to 0.
-Change seed, demonstrate than reset seed to previous values restores data to previous state as well.

-**Deadline: 04.05.2024** (the same for the rest of tasks)

 YOU CAN (AND MUST) USE 3RD-PARTY LIBRARIES FOR DATA GENERATION (check some Faker ports).